python-semantic-release/python-semantic-release/docs/commit-log-parsing.rst

     BREAKING CHANGE: <explanation>

+If your parser does not recognise the commit style or in other words is unable to parse it then it should raise :py:class:`semantic_release.UnknownCommitMessageStyleError`.

 The parser can be set with the ``commit_parser`` configuration option.
 See :ref:`configuration`.

 .. _angular contributing guide: https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit